 - Now, run the code, and you will find all the links existing in the workbook.

 In the above-mentioned discussion, I have tried to explain most of the easy ways to find links in Excel.
 Using these methods, you can find the links.
 And, delete the links whenever necessary.
-If you have any queries and suggestions regarding these methods, please let me know.
+If you have any queries or suggestions regarding these methods, please let me know.